-John the Baptizer (he wasn’t a member of the Baptist denomination) was a contemporary of Jesus and the son of Jesus’ mother’s sister Elizabeth, making him Jesus’ cousin.
-As he grew up he became a prophet in the tradition of Old Testament prophets.
+(he wasn’t a member of the Baptist denomination) was a contemporary of Jesus and the son of Jesus’ mother’s sister Elizabeth, making him Jesus’ cousin.
+As John grew up, he became a prophet in the tradition of Old Testament prophets.
 No prophet had been recorded since the time of Malachi some 400 years earlier, at the end of the Old Testament canon.
-His ministry attracted large crowds and his message, in preparation of the coming of the Messiah, was:
+His ministry attracted large crowds, and his message, in preparation for the coming of the Messiah, was:

 “Repent, for the kingdom of Heaven is at hand.”

 He operated along the Jordan River in the province of Judea some 2,000 years ago.
-When people responded to his call for repentance he baptized them in the Jordan River.
+When people responded to his call for repentance, he baptized them at the Jordan River.

-Notably, he baptized Jesus when he came to the river, at which time the Gospel tells us the heavens opened and the Spirit of God was seen descending like a dove, and the voice of God was heard to say:
+Notably, he baptized Jesus when he came to the river, at which time the Gospel of Matthew tells us the heavens opened, the Spirit of God was seen descending like a dove, and the voice of God was heard to say:

 “This is my beloved Son, in whom I am well pleased.”

-If Jesus was born on Christmas Day near the Winter Solstice, then 6 months earlier John the Baptist would have been born on Midsummer, near the Summer Solstice.
+If Jesus were born on Christmas Day near the Winter Solstice, then six months earlier, John the Baptist would have been born around Midsummer, near the Summer Solstice.

-John’s popularity attracting large crowds, which alarmed the authorities.
-The Roman appointed tetrarch of Galilee, King Herod Antipas, angered by John’s preaching, had him arrested and imprisoned.
-Herod Antipas had married his niece Herodias, the wife of his half-brother, Herod Philip I (aka Philip the Tetrarch, Herod Philip II).
+John’s popularity attracted large crowds, which alarmed the authorities.
+The Roman-appointed tetrarch of Galilee and central Transjordan, King Herod Antipas, angered by John’s preaching, had him arrested and imprisoned.
+Herod Antipas had married his niece Herodias, who had been married to his half-brother, Herod Philip I (aka Philip the Tetrarch, Herod Philip II).
 The situation was politically explosive, as Antipas had divorced his first wife, the daughter of King Aretas IV, a nearby Arab people.
 John told him: